samzabala/framework/docs/sections/components/legend.md

 # Legends

-This is to display.. a circle boi.. :)
+This is to display graph color legends or whatever has colors and needs some legends.. :)

 ```html
 <span class="legend legend-primary"></span> Primary